apaleslimghost/gist-publish-npm/readme.md

 ## This tool assumes:

- - You've already run `npm login`, or you trust me with your npm login deets and can work out how the pass them in
+ - You've already run `npm login`, or you trust me with your npm login deets and can work out how to pass them in
  - Your Gist has a single `.js` file
    - That should be the entry point of the module
    - Whose basename should be the name of the module